 1) We tailor a Newton–Euler bicycle model to the bumper-car geometry, actuation, and large steering range, including discretization choices that enable stable multi-step prediction under low-speed.
 For lateral tire force we propose a partly linear function as a tradeoff between simplicity and accuracy.

 2) We adapt the extended kinematic formulation of \cite{ghosn2024hybridextendedbicyclesimple} to bumper cars with extended steering, closely tying the system state to the system actuation.
-On top of the kinematic backbone, we employ the Sparse Identification of Nonlinear Dynamical Systems (SINDy) framework to capture the vehicle state evolution in a physics-consistent manner and Multilayer Perceptron (MLP) neural networks to model the remaining dynamics.
+On top of the kinematic backbone, we employ the SINDy framework to capture the vehicle state evolution in a physics-consistent manner and Multilayer Perceptron (MLP) neural networks to model the remaining dynamics.
 Furthermore, through a progressive transition from black-box to grey-box representations, we examine the advantages of embedding physical structure into the learned model.

 Based of experimental data we validate the vehicle model accuracy and compare the prediction runtime of the derived models.
 Additionally, we compare model interpretability and its implications for physically consistent model adaption.
 The results highlight that kinematic grey-box models approach or surpass the accuracy of the Newton-Euler baseline at substantially lower runtime, making them attractive for real-time use on bumper car.